Stryn Municipality: General information

-Innvik was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-The original municipality was identical to the Innvik parish (prestegjeld) with the sub-parishes (sokn) of Oppstryn, Nedstryn, Loen, Olden, Innvik, and Utvik.
-In 1843, the sub-parishes of Loen, Oppstryn, and Nedstryn were separated from the municipality of Innvik and became a separate municipality named Stryn.
-The population of Stryn at this time was 2,401.
-On 10 January 1922, the area of Raksgrenda was transferred from Innvik to Stryn.
-The population in this area was 120 at that time.
+The parish of Indvigen (later spelled "Innvik") was established as Innvik Municipality on 1 January 1838 (see formannskapsdistrikt law).
+The original municipality was identical to the Innvik prestegjeld with the parishes (sokn) of Oppstryn, Nedstryn, Loen, Olden, Innvik, and Utvik.
+In 1843, the large Innvik Municipality was divided into two.
+The parishes of Loen, Oppstryn, and Nedstryn (population: 2,401) were separated and established as the new Stryn Municipality.
+The parishes of Olden, Innvik, and Utvik (population: 2,675) continued on as a much smaller Innvik Municipality.

+On 10 January 1922, the Raksgrenda area (population: 120) was transferred from Innvik Municipality to Stryn Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1965, a merger took place combining the following areas into a new Stryn municipality:
+On 1 January 1965, a merger took place combining the following areas into a new, much larger Stryn Municipality with a population of 7,211.